The Royal Regiment of Canadian Artillery

 From 2003 to 2004, Canadian Gunners used the LG1 105mm howitzer.
 In late 2005, the Taliban underwent a resurgence.
 In response, the number of Canadian troops increased to 2,300.
 Canadian infantry, artillery and armour took part in ground operations.

 In February 2006, Gunners changed to the M-777 light 155mm howitzer.
 Canadians were the first to use the M777 in combat.
-Canadians fought in large campaigns and became targets of attack.
+Canadians fought in significant campaigns and became targets of attack.
 The Canadian combat role in Afghanistan ended in 2011.
-The majority of Canadian troops exited Afghanistan.
-Those that remained focused on retraining the Afghan Army and police force.
+The majority of Canadian troops exited Afghanistan and those that remained focused on retraining the Afghan Army and police force.

 In March 2014, Canada ended its military mission in Afghanistan.
 More than forty thousand CF members served from 2001 to 2014.
-The Afghan mission came at a great cost.
+The Afghan mission came at a high cost.
 In total, 158 Canadian soldiers died, including nine Gunners.
-It was the longest continuous deployment of Gunners in Canadian history.
+It was the most extended continuous deployment of Gunners in Canadian history.